pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step4.md

 {{< /tabsection >}}

-To sum up this class's code: we're creating commands for each of the controller's methods, and then registering them in the constructor.
+To sum up this class's code: we're creating commands for each of the service's methods, and then registering them in the constructor.
 To create a command, we give it a name, a validation schema (if needed), and a callback function with the following three parameters:

-- `correlationId`: string – used to identify the operation,
+- `context`: IContext – used to identify the operation,
 - `args`: Parameters - the set of parameters received from the command being called,
 - `callback` – callback function for returning the command's result, or an error, if one occurs.

-To be sure that our new methods are working correctly, let's add some tests for the controller.
-The code for testing the controller is listed below:
+To be sure that our new methods are working correctly, let's add some tests for the service.
+The code for testing the service is listed below:

 {{< tabsection >}}
   {{< include "../__code15_node.md" >}}